 How can chronic care or end of life care help a patient?

-End of life care focuses on the improvement of quality of life of patients through helping them manage their symptoms and by providing them spiritual, practical, and emotional support.
+End of life care focuses on the improvement of the quality of life of patients through helping them manage their symptoms and by providing them spiritual, practical, and emotional support.

 This service can be offered over brief periods of time or for longer, more chronic amounts of time.
 The difference between these two services is that chronic care is largely focused on the idea of eventual rehabilitation, while end of life care encompasses all of the emotional and logistical support that comes with someone nearing the end of their life.

-This support also extends to the family or caregiver of the patient–we truly believe in supporting the entire family to ensure everyone’s piece of mind.
+This support also extends to the family or caregiver of the patient–we truly believe in supporting the entire family to ensure everyone’s peace of mind.
 Patients can also receive end of life care in the comfort of their homes, allowing them to be surrounded by their loved ones in the place in which they are most comfortable.

 How common are such care programs?

 These programs are relatively new.
 Unfortunately, it is common to see many families sacrificing their emotional well-being to care for a loved one in their time of need.
 Although this is noble, a service such as end of life care can allow families to spend cherished time with loved ones.
-This allows all parties to focus on bonding and enjoying one another, while relying on the professionals to take care of medical, and other, needs.
+This allows all parties to focus on bonding and enjoying one another while relying on the professionals to take care of medical, and other, needs.

 Let Cardinal Hospice Help You With the Transition to End of Life Care

-End of life care is best commenced early, which allows patients to maintain the best quality of life that they can, according to the wishes they have set out.
+End-of-life care is best commenced early, which allows patients to maintain the best quality of life that they can, according to the wishes they have set out.
 A person’s deteriorating medical condition and the fears of their loved ones during final-stage care can call for additional helping hands to ensure a graceful and dignified transition.

-At Cardinal Hospice, we are dedicated to helping your loved one finish their life with poise and empathy.
+At Cardinal Hospice, we are dedicated to helping your loved ones finish their life with poise and empathy.
 Please reach out today for a free consultation regarding what we can do for your loved one and your family.